rile000/Federated-Fraud-Detection-System/README.md

 # Federated Fraud Detection System

-This project implements a federated learning system for credit card fraud detection using the Flower framework and scikit-learn.
+This project was created for my final year at university. implements a federated learning system for credit card fraud detection using the Flower framework and scikit-learn.
 The system is designed to train a Random Forest Classifier across multiple clients while maintaining data privacy.
 ## Project Structure
 The project consists of three main Python files: